 Tax Sheltered Annuities

 Employees of the District may take advantage of tax sheltered annuities as defined under Section 403(b) of the Internal Revenue Code.
 Under a tax shelter plan, an employee may authorize the District to deduct an amount from his/her pay and make regular payments to the company of their choice for the purchase of an annuity.
 These payments are not subject to federal income tax until paid to the employee in the form of an annuity (usually upon retirement after age 59 and one-half) or until withdrawn by the employee prior to reaching annuity age.
 Payroll deductions for tax sheltered annuities are withheld from each paycheck.
-While the District does not endorse any particular plan, a current list of approved TSA vendors can be obtained by calling the Payroll Office or the Manager of Accounting.
+While the District does not endorse any particular plan, a current list of approved TSA vendors can be obtained by calling the Payroll Office or clicking here.

 Medical/Dependent Care Deferral

 Employees may opt to have wages deferred for the purpose of paying medical or dependent care expenses with pre-tax dollars.
 If an employee participates in this program, wages will be withheld from his/her paycheck and will be used to reimburse him/her for incurred medical and/or dependent care expenses.
 Please contact the Human Resources Information for more information.